harshit37/Reddit_Flair_Detector/README.md

 # Reddit_Flair_Detector
-Deployed a machine learning model on Heroku which can predict the flair of a reddit post from subreddit r/India
+Deployed a machine learning model on Heroku which can predict the flair of a reddit post from subreddit r/India.
+The application can be found live at [Reddit Flair Detector](https://rindia-flair-detector.herokuapp.com/).

 ## Codebase
 The entire code has been developed using Python programming language, utilizing it's powerful text processing and machine learning modules.
-The application has been developed using Angular 8 for front_end and Flask for backend and hosted on Heroku web server.
+The application has been developed using Angular 7 for frontend and Flask for backend and hosted on Heroku web server.

 ## Dependencies

-The following dependencies can be found in [requirements.txt](https://github.com/harshit37/Reddit_Flair_Detector/blob/master/requirements.txt):
+The following dependencies can be found in [requirements.txt](https://github.com/harshit37/Reddit_Flair_Detector/tree/master/backend_flask/requirements.txt):

     praw
     scikit-learn